by

 Based on your experience, which types of games do you find the fairest?

-Not surprisingly, the Lottery is considered the fairest by 49% of the interviewees, followed by Sports betting at 33%
+Not surprisingly, the lottery is considered the fairest by 49% of the interviewees, followed by sports betting at 33%

-These are also the most popular verticals in Brazil (according to our survey, 72% claimed they bet on Lottery and 42%, on sports betting).
+These are also the most popular verticals in Brazil (according to our survey, 72% claimed they bet on lottery and 42%, on sports betting).
 They are historically the most well-known, with the lottery also considered “traditional” and therefore already accepted.
 Both are already part of Brazilian betting culture – and the lottery is even a government initiative – which contributes to them being perceived as fairest.

 Although casino games are somewhat less popular among Brazilians, the boom of slots, crash games, and live casino tables has quickly put them on the gaming map.